icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 #### PublicationRegistration

-Publication Registrations should be sent from a Publisher to the Orchestrator canister to indicate the desire to publish a particular event.
+Publication Registrations should be sent from a Publisher to the Orchestrator to indicate the desire to publish a particular event.

 - **namespace** (`Text`): Defines the topic or category of the events that a Publisher can publish under.
 - **config** (`[ICRC16Map]`): Configuration details specific to the publication, catering to customization and control mechanisms like access lists or publication rules.